Kharacternyk/viter/README.md

 - `$XDG_CONFIG_HOME/viter/viterrc.py`
 - `$HOME/.config/viter/viterrc.py`

-The first path that exists is read and than passed to `exec` function just before Viter enters the main loop.
+The first path that exists is read and then passed to `exec` function just before Viter enters the main loop.
 The configuration file must be a valid script that is executable by the same Python version that runs Viter.

 An example of a valid configuration file is in this repository and is named `viterrc.py`.
 It is the configuration file that the author (@Kharacternyk) uses.